sweb/PocketAnalysis/README.md

 names(doc.df) <- c("Link", "Added.on", "Domain", "Year","Month","Week","Day","Weekday","Hour")
 ```

+### Analysis

 Frist of all, let's see how pocket was used by me.
 To this end, the number of articles are plotted, based on when they were added:

 ![](pocket_data_files/figure-html/unnamed-chunk-6-1.png)

-I started using Pocket in 2012 in a rather limited way, stopping at the end of 2012.
+I started using Pocket in 2012 in a rather limited way, stopping at the end of 2012 at 24 stored articles.
 This stop continued until mid of 2014.
 At first, just a brief usage is visible.
-Then, the usage skyrocketed.
+Then, the usage skyrocketed, resulting in a total number of 308 articles.
 One possible explanation could be that the mode of usage changed significantly comparing to the first usage in 2012, since the number of added articles per month apprears to be much larger:

 ![](pocket_data_files/figure-html/unnamed-chunk-7-1.png)